NativeScript/nativescript-fresco/README.md

 <nativescript-fresco:FrescoDrawee imageUri="https://docs.nativescript.org/angular/img/cli-getting-started/angular/chapter0/NativeScript_logo.png"/>
 ```

-### Advanced *optional* attributes

-There are a couple of *optional* attributes that could be set on the FrescoDrawee instance to achieve advanced behaviors:

 - **placeholderImageUri**

 String value used for the placeholder image URI.
 You can use this property to set a placeholder image loaded from the local and resources files of your {N} application.